michaeldyrynda/chalrynda-blog/_posts/2014-10-11-were-going-on-an-adventure.markdown

 Naturally we'll tell you all about our travels when we get home, but we thought it best to use a blog to keep as many people up-to-date with our travels as possible (and let you know we're still alive and well!)

 We jet off on Monday morning at 11am flying via Singapore (with a 6-ish hour stopover), then Zurich for an hour, before arriving in London early on Tuesday morning local time.
-Once there, the plan is to grab a bit to eat and set off on a two-hour express coach ride to Bristol, where we'll be staying with a friend while we're in the UK.
+Once there, the plan is to grab a bite to eat and set off on a two-hour express coach ride to Bristol, where we'll be staying with a friend while we're in the UK.

 By next weekend, we'll board a train to Paris where we'll spend a few days taking in the sites both on a tour and on our own.